Where is the best place to buy property in Lisbon?

 Is it a good idea to invest in property in Lisbon?

-Property in Lisbon has become increasingly popular with investors over the past few years for a combination of different factors.
+Property in Lisbon has become increasingly popular with investors, leading to a new wave of investment into the city over the past few years due to a combination of different factors.
 The relatively low costs against high returns and stable growth in the real estate sector mean that now is a good time to invest in Lisbon property.

 Is Lisbon property a good investment?

-Yes, over the years Lisbon has become very popular with investors.
-Although prices are increasing, you should be able to find relatively low-cost properties with strong returns and stable growth.
+Yes, Lisbon has become very popular for real estate investment over the years.
+Although real estate prices are increasing, if you’re interested in investing in a commercial property, you should be able to find relatively low-cost properties with strong returns and stable growth, representing an excellent financial investment.

 Can foreigners buy property in Lisbon?